jasonnnnli/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 ```

 ## RequireStartStopChars

+This parameter specifies whether decoding requires start and stop characters.

 1D barcodes usually have fixed start and end characters.
 Normally, DBR can only decode a barcode properly if it finds the start and end characters.
-However, in some cases, the actual situation may be missing the start and end characters.
-RequireStartStopChars is designed to read these non-standard barcodes and is used to specify whether the start and end characters need to be found during 1D decoding.
+However, in some cases, the actual barcode symbol may be missing the start and/or end characters. `RequireStartStopChars` is designed to read these non-standard barcodes and is used to specify whether the start and end characters need to be found during 1D decoding.
 This parameter can be set to 0 or 1.
 0 means no start and end characters are needed; 1 represents the need for a start and end.

 The figure below shows a standard Code39 with start and end characters